Attentions are starting to turn towards PES 2022!

 Current PES licensed clubs

-As things stand, Konami still has deals with plenty of footballing heavyweights.
+As things stand, Konami still has deals in place with plenty of footballing heavyweights.

 The flagship club is Juventus, who do not appear in any other game thanks to their agreement with Konami.